 The Plan provides, under both Part A and Part B, a benefit based on pensionable service and the average of the best six years' pensionable earnings (five years for members represented by CATCA/Unifor) prior to retirement or termination.
 Pensionable benefits are reduced at age 65 due to CPP/QPP integration.
-A separate Supplemental Plan has been implemented by the Company to provide for benefits that exceed the maximum amount allowable under the Income Tax Act (Canada) for registered pension plans.
-The two plan portions have different calculation formulas that include benefit entitlement, CPP/QPP integration and early retirement reductions.
+A separate Supplemental Plan has been implemented by the Company to provide for benefits that exceed the maximum amount allowable under the ITA for registered pension plans.
+The two plan parts have different calculation formulas that include benefit entitlement, CPP/QPP integration and early retirement reductions.